-Accounts and Remuneration
+Accounts, Dividend and Remuneration

-Resolutions 1-2 are regarding the Company's annual report and accounts and the Directors' Remuneration Report.
+Resolutions 1-3 asks that shareholders receive the Company's annual report and accounts, approve the payment of a final dividend and approve the Directors' Remuneration Report.

-To receive the Company's annual report and accounts for the financial year ended 31 December 2016 together with the reports of the directors and auditors.
+To receive the Company's annual report and accounts for the financial year ended 31 December 2017 together with the reports of the directors and auditors.